bhaskey/taskoo-docs2/docs/api/login.md

 ![image]
 (/img/login-api/g-auth.png)

 It will open the google login consent page.
-After successfully logging in, the application return `Authorization` token as request parameter (as picture below).
+After successfully logging in, the application return `User` object with `token` in body.

 Please use this token as `Authorization bearer ` header in all the requests, now on.

-![image]
-(/img/login-api/g-suc.png)

 ## Login with OTP